 Digital Marketing Types Used: Video Marketing, Social Media Marketing, Influencer Marketing

 Nike is known for its emotional storytelling and inspirational messaging.
 Its famous “Just Do It” campaign became a global sensation because it didn’t just sell shoes; it sold a mindset of confidence and determination.
+It is the best example of digital marketing.

 In recent years, Nike extended this campaign digitally by using short videos, YouTube ads, and influencer collaborations.
 The brand featured athletes like Serena Williams and everyday fitness enthusiasts sharing their personal journeys.